-2. Background and statutory framework
+2. Background and Statutory Framework

-- 5. Section 36 of the 2006 Act requires the Assembly's Standing Orders to include provision for a register of Members interests and for that register to be published and made available to the public.
-The Act also specifies the particular categories of interests which must be dealt with by the Assembly's Standing Orders.
-The 2006 Act in addition requires Members to orally declare financial and other interests (which must be set out in the Standing Orders) before taking part in Assembly proceedings relating to that matter.
-These provisions are currently set out in Standing Order 2, the Annex to Standing Order 2 and Standing Orders 13.8A and 17.24A, the main elements of which are: - 2.1 registration of interests in a register which is open for public inspection; - 2.6 declaration of registrable interests before a Member takes part in any Assembly proceedings; - 2.9 a bar on voting in relation to any interest which is required to be registered or declared where the decision is likely to give rise to a direct financial advantage to the Member which is greater than that accruing to the electorate generally; - 13.8A and 17.24A declaration of relevant interests at the appropriate time during any Assembly proceedings. - 6.
-These provisions are explored in detail in Chapters 5 and 7. - 7.
+- 5. Section 36 of the 2006 Act requires the Standing Orders of the Welsh Parliament to include provision for a Register of Members' Interests and for that register to be published and made available to the public.
+The Act also specifies the particular categories of interests which must be dealt with by the Standing Orders of the Welsh Parliament.
+The 2006 Act in addition requires Members to orally declare financial and other interests (which must be set out in the Standing Orders) before taking part in Senedd proceedings relating to that matter.
+These provisions are currently set out in Standing Order 2, the Annex to Standing Order 2 and Standing Orders 13.8A and 17.24A, the main elements of which are: - 2.1 registration of interests in a register which is open for public inspection; - 2.6 declaration of registrable interests before a Member takes part in any Senedd proceedings; - 2.9 a bar on voting in relation to any interest which is required to be required or declared where the decision is likely to give rise to a direct financial advantage to the Member which is greater than that accruing to the electorate generally; - 13.8A and 17.24A declaration of relevant interests at the appropriate time during any Senedd proceedings. - 6.
+These provisions are explored in detail in Chapter 5. - 7.
 In addition to the requirements set out under Standing Order 2, Members must also record certain other interests as specified in Standing Orders 3, 4, and 5.
 Further information about these requirements are included in Chapter 8 of this guidance. - 8.
-In accordance with Standing Order 22.2, supervisory responsibility for compiling, maintaining and ensuring the accessibility of the register and any associated guidance rests with a Responsible Committee (currently the Assembly's Standards of Conduct Committee).
-Further information about the role of the Responsible Committee is included in Section 3.2. - 9.
-In addition to the duties set out in the 2006 Act and in the Assembly's Standing Orders, Members also have statutory obligations to check, record and report certain interests directly to the Electoral Commission, as set out in the Political Parties, Elections and Referendums Act 2000 ('the PPERA 2000') and, if they are constituency candidates, to report donations towards their election campaign spending under the National Assembly for Wales (Representation of
+In accordance with Standing Order 22.2, supervisory responsibility for compiling, maintaining and ensuring the accessibility of the Register and any associated guidance rests with a responsible committee (currently the Senedd's Standards of Conduct Committee).
+Further information about the role of the Responsible Committee is included in Section 3.2.

+9. In addition to the duties set out in the 2006 Act and in the Senedd's Standing Orders, Members also have statutory obligations to check, record and report certain interests directly to the Electoral Commission, as set out in the Political Parties, Elections and Referendums Act 2000 ('the PPERA 2000') and, if they are constituency candidates, to report donations towards their election campaign spending under the National Assembly for Wales (Representation of the People) Order 2007 ('the 2007 Order').
+Further information about these requirements is set out in Chapter 6.